enXov/dll-proxy/README.md

-# dll-proxy

-Clean DLL proxy generator using MSVC pragma forwarding - no .def, no .asm, no manual function stubs.
-Windows x64 only.

 ## Why This Exists

 99% of DLL proxy projects use complex .def files, assembly stubs, or manual function reimplementation.
 This project uses pure MSVC pragma forwarding for the cleanest possible implementation.